Euclid Quick Data Release (Q1). The role of cosmic connectivity in shaping galaxy clusters: Connectivity dependence on cluster properties

 \subsection{Mass-connectivity relation}

-In Fig.~\ref{fig:K_mass}, we present the median mass-connectivity relation measured in Q1 at $0.2 < z < 0.7$ by using \disperse algorithm ($1.5 \sigma$), alongside 3-D connectivity predictions from the IllustrisTNG \citep{Gouin21} and Horizon-AGN \citep{Darragh19} simulations, as well as observational 2-D connectivity measurements from COSMOS \citep{Darragh19} and CFHTLS \citep{Sarron19}.
-Our result provides connectivity measurements over a large mass range mass range $M_{500{\rm c}}/M_\odot\in[10^{13.5},10^{15}]$, with a significant correlation coefficient of about 0.5 and in very good agreement with observational measurements from CFHTLS and COSMOS.
-Notice that in this case, we converted the cluster mass given by \citet{Darragh19},\citet{Sarron19}, and \citet{Gouin21}, from $M_{200c}$ to $M_{500c}$, by assuming that the ratio $R_{500c}/R_{2000c}=0.7$ as estimated by \citet{Ettori2009}.
+In Fig.~\ref{fig:K_mass}, we present the median mass-connectivity relation measured in Q1 at $0.2 < z < 0.7$ by using the \disperse algorithm ($1.5 \sigma$ and $R_{k}=4 R_{500{\rm c}}$) alongside 3D connectivity predictions from the IllustrisTNG \citep{Gouin21} and Horizon-AGN \citep{Darragh19} simulations, as well as observational 2D connectivity measurements from COSMOS \citep{Darragh19} and CFHTLS \citep{Sarron19}.
+Our result provides connectivity measurements over a large mass range, $M_{500{\rm c}}/M_\odot\in[10^{13.5},10^{15}]$, with a significant correlation coefficient of about 0.5 and in very good agreement with observational measurements from CFHTLS and COSMOS.
+We note that in this case, we converted the cluster mass given by \citet{Darragh19},\citet{Sarron19}, and \citet{Gouin21}, from $M_{200c}$ to $M_{500{\rm c}}$, by assuming that the ratio $R_{500{\rm c}}/R_{2000c}=0.7$ as estimated by \citet{Ettori2009}.